How to Unfold Top Decays: Outlook

 First, we showed that for an appropriate phase space parametrization, a combination of diffusion network and transformer can reliably unfold a 4-dimensional and 6-dimensional subspace of the full top-decay phase space at the percent level precision.
 This included the 3-jet mass as a proxy to the top mass.
 The problem in this unfolding is a strong bias from the top mass used to generate the training data.
 To compensate this bias we added a global estimate of the top mass to the representation of the measured data and weakened the training bias by including a range of top masses there.
 As a result of these two structural modifications, the top mass bias was essentially removed.

-Using this setup we showed how to extract the top mass along the lines of the CMS analysis in Ref.~\cite{CMS:2022kqg}.
+Using this setup we showed how to extract the top mass along the lines of a recent CMS analysis~\cite{CMS:2022kqg}.
 We included two covariance matrices, one describing all statistical uncertainties and one covering the model uncertainty from the training data.
-We found that, indeed, the impact of the model uncertainty is becoming irrelevant, and that the error on the top mass extraction can be reduced when using the kind of fine binning allowed by the unbinned unfolding method.
+We found that, indeed, the impact of the model uncertainty is becoming irrelevant, and that the error in the top mass can be reduced when using the kind of fine binning allowed by the unbinned unfolding method.

 Finally, we unfolded the full, 12-dimensional phase space for a given top mass.
 One failure mode in reproducing the angular distributions was induced by our phase space parametrization.
-However, a simple lower cutoff on the azimuthal angle separations of the top decay jets allowed for an excellent reproduction of all correlations.
+However, a simple lower cutoff on the azimuthal angular separations of the top decay jets allowed for an excellent reproduction of all correlations.

-This study is meant to serve as a blueprint for an actual CMS analysis, both, for a top mass measurement and for a wider use of the unfolded data.
+This study serves as a blueprint for an actual CMS analysis, both, for a top mass measurement and for a wider use of the unfolded data.
+Results for full CMS simulations cannot be shown in this publications, but are available from the CMS members on the author team.
+Their performance is slightly better than for the fast simulation shown here.